trueos/sysadm/docs/client_handbook/sysadmclient.rst

 .. figure:: images/appcafe4.png

-   : AppCafe® - Viewing the Application's Screenshots
+   : |appcafe| - Viewing the Application's Screenshots

 An example of the last tab, which has a list icon, is shown in :numref:`Figure %s <appcafe5>`.